 The U.S. Department of Justice has recovered billions of dollars in False Claims Act (“FCA”) settlements and judgments in civil cases involving alleged fraud against the government.

-2017 marked the eighth straight year of over $3 billion recovered under the FCA, bringing the total recovery since 2010 to $32.5 billion.
-On top of these sums, nearly 800 new FCA lawsuits were filed last year, the third-highest number of FCA cases in any single year, more than 84 percent of which were brought by private whistleblowers seeking bounties under the FCA’s qui tam provisions.
-Not to be left behind, most states have enacted their own false claims laws including qui tam provisions, and state FCA claims are on the rise.
+2018 marked the ninth straight year of more than $2 billion recovered annually under the FCA, bringing the total recovery since 2010 to $35.4 billion.
+On top of these sums, nearly 800 new FCA matters were initiated last year, more than 84% of which were actions brought by private whistleblowers seeking bounties under the FCA’s qui tam provisions.
+Not to be left behind, most states have enacted their own false claims laws including qui tam provisions, and state FCA claims are expected to rise.

-More than $25 Billion: U.S. Justice Department Recoveries for False Claims Act Cases in the Past Five Years.
+More than $35 Billion: U.S. Justice Department Recoveries for False Claims Act Cases in the Past Nine Years.

 Today, virtually any company or person receiving federal or state funds may be at risk of an FCA investigation or lawsuit, including traditional targets in healthcare and government contracting.
 With the potential for treble damages and penalties, as well as collateral consequences from suspension and debarment to exclusion from Medicare and Medicaid programs, the stakes for companies have never been higher.

 How We Can Help